jychen1111/jychen1111.github.io/_pages/home.md

 * [2024-03-30]  My first-authored work was accepted in the CCA panel of AEJMC and <span class="my-name">won the best paper!</span>

 ## Research Interest
-My research interests are broad, focusing primarily on <span class="my-name">human-machine communication</span> and <span class="my-name">socio-political factors in SHER issues</span>.
+My research interests are broad, focusing primarily on human-machine communication and socio-political factors in SHER issues.
 These two seemingly distant fields of study are inextricably linked to my learning and growing experience.

 ### Topics
 Specifically, the research topics I am interested in include: